RealPDEBench: A Benchmark for Complex Physical Systems with Real-World Data

 \section{Acknowledgement}

-We thank Jiashu Pan, Long Wei, Zhe Yuan, and Tianci Bu for discussions and for providing feedback on our manuscript.
+We thank Jiashu Pan, Long Wei, Zhe Yuan, and Tianci Bu for providing feedback on our manuscript.
+We also thank Chunyu Liu for discussions.
 We gratefully acknowledge the support of Westlake University Research Center for Industries of the Future; Westlake University Center for High-performance Computing.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the funding entities.